 Number of cycles

-In this option, the number of cycles for the power calculation can be set.
+In this option, the number of cycles for the power calculation can be set as shown in the image below on the left-hand side.
 As standard, this value is 10 periods for 50 Hz measurements and 12 periods for 60 Hz applications (required in 61000-4-30).
-The lower level for the number of periods is 5.
-For all applications, if you need faster values the “period values” functionality can be used.
+In the drop-down list only 10 and 12 cycles are selectable, but any arbitrary number up to 999 can be entered into the field, the lowest number of periods is 5.
+For all other applications, if there is a need for faster values the “period values” functionality can be used, ensure that this function is enabled by clicking in the small box, it is activated when there is a tick in the box as seen in the image on the right-hand side.

-The entry of the nominal voltage is important if you want to calculate the Flicker.
-Also for other measurements the voltage should be set to at least an approximate voltage.
+The entry of the nominal voltage is important if you want to calculate the Flicker values.
+For other measurements the voltage should be set to at least an approximate voltage of the measurement.
 If this value is set very high (e.g. measuring inverter with 20 V output and the nominal voltage is selected to 400V) the frequency determination can fail.

 - 230 V - line to earth voltage for star configuration